 Below is a list of clinical fellowships in the UK that offer specialised training in heart failure.
 This list is designed to give people interested in heart failure an idea of the opportunities available across the UK and you are advised to approach the local contacts for further information.

 This is a one-year fellowship with an option to extend to up to three years.
 There are usually posts for three fellows including one heart failure and complex devices fellow.
 Each rotate on to the Scottish National Advanced Heart Failure Unit on a one in three basis.
-The mainstay of the post is the assessment and management of patients with advanced heart failure who are being considered (or have received) transplantation or mechanical circulatory support.
-The remainder of the time is spent on another specialist interest (eg devices, imaging, intervention) and/or research - there are close links with the university and lots of potential opportunities here.
+The mainstay of the post is the assessment and management of patients with advanced heart failure who are being considered for (or have received) transplantation or mechanical circulatory support.
+The remainder of the time is spent on another specialist interest (eg devices, imaging, intervention) and/or research – there are close links with the university and lots of potential opportunities here.

 Clinical Research Fellow in Heart Failure and Device Therapy

 King’s College Hospital offers a one-year clinical heart failure fellowship for specialist registrars.
 The post holder is responsible for contributing, on a full-time basis, to the clinical workload both of the heart failure unit, led by Professor Theresa McDonagh, and the general cardiology service.
 This involves an on call commitment.

 The heart failure team at King’s consists of five consultant cardiologists, four heart failure specialist nurses, a heart failure subspecialty registrar and a research registrar.
 This unit is a growing, vibrant service providing state-of-the-art, multi-professional inpatient and outpatient care for patients with heart failure.
 As such, it provides excellent training in heart failure cardiology, suitable for fulfilment of the general curriculum in cardiology (UK and ESC) and advanced training at sub–specialty level.